nicktaras/state-pilot/README.md

 # state-driver

-This library is minimal, small (10kb) and can be used to manage and subscribe to changes in your applications state.
+This library can be used to manage and subscribe to changes in your applications state.

 Key features: